department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 1. Find your photo file and click on it while pressing the **control** key.
 2. A list of options will appear.
 Choose **Get Info**.
 3. A window will open with information about the photo.
-Click on the **More info:** arrow beneath the general file information.
+Click on the **More info arrow** beneath the general file information.
 4. The information will expand and you'll see **Dimensions**.
 These should be equal numbers and should be at least 350 x 350.

 </div>